NetDocuments-Archive/ad-join-cookbook/README.md

 If you bootstrapped the node with the name option; e.g.

     knife bootstrap -N us-web01

 Then that is the name that will be used to join the domain (not the hostname since windows randomly generates it on first boot)

 **The name cannot include control characters, leading or trailing spaces, or any of the following characters: / \\ [ ].**

 In most cases, Windows hostnames must be 15 characters or less.

 The cookbook creates a windows scheduled task that runs chef as soon as the VM is started.
 The scheduled task is deleted after all the reboots.

 The cookbook will restart windows twice since some group policy objects (like the time zone) are not applied on first boot.
 You can change this behavior by changing the following attribute to false.

     default['ad-join']['windows']['double_reboot'] = true

+## Ubuntu

+This cookbook has experimental support for joining ubuntu 16.04.
+Common pitfalls

+- Ubuntu 16.04 only
+- Hostname must be 15 characters or less
+- NetBios names are not supported (Windows 2000 domain controllers )
+- Domain is cAsE SenSITive
+- Debugging can be difficult, temporarily set `default['ad-join']['linux']['hide_sensitive'] == false` to get additional information
+- :leave action not yet supported

+**The ad-join cookbook is as unopinionated as possible.
+It will not configure sudoers file.
+Use the sudoers cookbook in your wrapper cookbook to manage those services.
+See recipes/example_simple_linux.rb**

 ## Troubleshooting

+### Ubuntu

+Set `default['ad-join']['linux']['hide_sensitive'] == false` and try again

 ```
 realm: No such realm found